Skip to main content

 The Dissertation and Defense

-An approved dissertation is normally expected by the end of the twelfth term after entry into the graduate program.
-The dissertation committee will be composed of at least three readers, at least two of whom will be members of the Faculty of Arts and Sciences.
-At least one reader will be a member of the Human Evolutionary Biology faculty, and at least one reader will normally be outside the department.
-A complete draft of the dissertation should be received by all members of the dissertation committee at least two or more months before the approved dissertation is due at the Registrar’s Office; the candidate may well have to advance this due date for readers outside the Boston area.
+An approved dissertation is normally expected by the end of the 12th term after entry into the graduate program.
+The dissertation advisory committee will be composed of at least three readers, at least two of whom will be members of the Faculty of Arts and Sciences.
+At least one reader will be a member of the human evolutionary biology faculty, and at least one reader will normally be outside the department.
+A complete draft of the dissertation should be received by all members of the dissertation advisory committee at least two or more months before the approved dissertation is due at the Registrar’s Office; the candidate may well have to advance this due date for readers outside the Boston area.
 The text of the dissertation, exclusive of charts, figures, and appendices, may not exceed 250 typewritten pages.

 PhD dissertation manuscripts must conform to the requirements described online in the policy pages on dissertations